vifo/fermenter/README.md

 ## Motivation

-*perlbrew* is great for setting up and managing multiple, isolated Perl.
-Still, even with *perlbrew*, you still have to install build dependencies, adjust compiler flags, update Perl modules after installation. cleanup and so on.
+*perlbrew* is great for setting up and managing multiple, isolated Perl installations.
+Yet, even with *perlbrew*, you still have to care yourself for possible build dependencies, adjust compiler flags, update Perl modules after installation. cleanup and so on.

 This is, where *fermenter* kicks in.
-It simplifies the installation of Perl via *perlbrew* by providing sensible defaults, adjusting compiler flags and handling build dependencies for the Linux distribution of your choice.
+It simplifies the installation of Perl via *perlbrew* by providing sensible defaults, adjusting compiler flags, handling build dependencies and finally building and installing Perl including recommended modules.

 ### fermenter?